 Recent student-led projects have included a Conductors' Podium including music by Milhaud, Elgar and Korngold, and a French Baroque project in collaboration with our Vocal & Opera and Historical Performance faculties.

-Conducting students engage with a lot of repertoire, often covering a broad range of styles.
-An example of one term’s worth of repertoire for a typical student might be:
+Conducting students engage with a lot of repertoire, covering a broad range of styles, and are strongly encouraged to explore and programme a diverse range of composers.
+Alongside ongoing collaborations with the composition and composition for screen students, an example of a recent term’s worth of repertoire for a typical student might be:

 - Beethoven Symphony no 6